SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/02-linked-list/01-introduction-to-linked-list.md

 Now, let's proceed with implementing the linked list data structure.
 We'll start by creating a `Node` class and then build the `LinkedList` class that manages the nodes and provides various operations to manipulate the list.

 * Create a `Node` class that holds an **integer** data type.
-The data variable stores the integer value, and the next variable is a reference to the next `Node` in the linked list.
+The data variable stores the integer value, and the next variable is a reference to the next `Node` in the linked list. (primitive)
 ```java
 class Node {
     int data;